 The one big exception is if you’re an adrenaline junky.
 Adventure sports and the inherent medical risk they entail require customized travel insurance plans.
 Don’t rely on a quick online quote.
 Consult an insurance expert, or contact the company directly to get all the details just right.

-Here are a few things that can affect adventure travel coverage:
+Here are a few things that can affect adventure activities coverage:

 - Particular sports or activities